Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 ▲ Section references – Hupp

-Unilaterally deciding to stop the use of these medications before a tooth extraction could be dangerous.
+Unilaterally deciding to stop the use of immunosuppressive medications before a tooth extraction could be dangerous.

 No patient should decide to discontinue the use of immunosuppressive drugs on their own.
 Instead, their dentist and physician must determine how their need for an extraction is best managed in light of their therapy history.